 client = genai.Client(api_key=os.environ["GEMINI_API_KEY"])

-MODEL_ID = "gemini-3-pro-preview"📌 Pro Tip: Store the API key in your platform's secret manager (or Colab secret) so rotating staging vs. production keys doesn't require code changes.
+MODEL_ID = MODEL_PRO # Default to Pro for this guide📌 Pro Tip: Store the API key in your platform's secret manager (or Colab secret) so rotating staging vs. production keys doesn't require code changes.
+Flash has a free tier in the Gemini API—great for prototyping before scaling to Pro.

 from IPython.display import Markdown, display